gooostaw/Marlin/WRCNC/src/feature/mmu/mmu2-serial-protocol.md

 - MMU <= 'P0\n'
 - MMU => '*FINDA status*\n'

 Now we are sure MMU is available and ready.
-If there was a timeout or other communication problem somewhere, printer will be killed.
+If there was a timeout or other communication problem somewhere, cnc will be killed.

 - *Firmware version* is an integer value, but we don't care about it
 - *Build number* is an integer value and has to be >=126, or =>132 if 12V mode is enabled
 - *FINDA status* is 1 if the filament is loaded to the extruder, 0 otherwise

-*Build number* is checked against the required value, if it does not match, printer is halted.
+*Build number* is checked against the required value, if it does not match, cnc is halted.